Confessions of a Digital Marketing Agency

 I could offer explanation after explanation, but it all sounded like excuse after excuse.
-The fact was processes weren’t streamlined and time wasn’t considered, unless we were past due – then it was very important.
+The fact was processes weren’t streamlined and time wasn’t considered unless we were past due – then it was very important.

 What did I learn?
 I learned I need to be clear about expectations and time.
-If we’ve set X amount of hours on something, we have to be mindful to not exceed that time.
+If we’ve set X amount of hours on something, we have to be mindful not to exceed that time.
 Also, I need to be clear on our process.
 Determine with each team member what is the best approach to each of their tasks to create a manageable, streamlined process that will help us provide great work in the time expected.

 We aim to please.
 We really do want to do our best work when people want it.
 But sometimes it’s just unrealistic.
-We can get it done, but we need to make sure it fits in our capacity.
+We can get it done, but we need to make sure it fits our capacity.
 So what did I learn?
 I learned that I need to help my team understand their capacity and feel comfortable with providing pushback.
-What I mean by pushback is be honest and transparent about their time.
+What I mean by pushback is to be honest and transparent about their time.
 If they don’t have the capacity, we need to work it into their schedule in a reasonable amount of time and they need to feel comfortable voicing their concerns.
 Again, we’re not saying “no”.
 We’re just saying, “just not right now”.